berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

   * Support pop-up search form so when user enters field to Name a User pop up search field to find users.
 If user types "mand den" the filter should find "D5751"
   * Support to validate field value with Ajax Call.
 EG once a user enters a policy number attempt to validate on server.
 Requires  3 validation states.  unchecked,  valid, invalid, validation in process.
   * Generic Delimited parser where delimiter and presence of header is specified.
+  * Need to Allow update or refresh of a given form field based on actions taken in other form fields.
+EG: A search set a member identity field based on the results of a search field.
+  * Support display only field.
+  *
 * Demo of Patient Intake form
 * Ability to show additional descriptive text when user enters a widget for editing also displays when they hover over that field.
 * Add support for HGroup.
 Horizontal Group ideally using CSS to allow same row flex placement but with a min-width  to force wrapping as the screen shrinks.  horizontal group that is not allowed to wrap widgets.
 EG for city, state, zip